KhdDev/token-grabber/README.md

 ##### :warning: Personal Purpose, we are not responsable of your acts :warning:

 # HY Grabber
 An powerful discord token grabber / discord token stealer stole discord password, info, etc, same when you change password.
-[Need a screenshot ?](https://github.com/Stanley-GF/HS-Grabber#Some-screenshot-of-the-grabber)

 - [] 10 Star = [video tutorial]
 - [] 15 Star = [auto builder]